 In 1993, George Lucas adopted his son Jett Lucas as a single parent.

-In 1996, Lucas, through his foundation, was one of the leading proponents of the E-Rate program in the universal service fund, which was enacted as part of the Telecommunications Act.
+In 1996, The Telecommunications Act was enacted, with The George Lucas Educational Foundation being one of the leading proponents of the E-Rate program in the universal service fund.

-In 2005, George Lucas gave $1 million to help build the Martin Luther King Jr. Memorial on the National Mall in Washington, D.C.
+In 2005, George Lucas donated $1 million to help build the Martin Luther King Jr. Memorial on the National Mall in Washington, D.C., commemorating Martin Luther King Jr.

 In 2005, George Lucas met Mellody Hobson at a business conference.